 Development agreements can be entered into with public authorities in relation to a specific development.

 The Acquiring Authority may negotiate with private landowners to purchase the land and is required to pay compensation to the private landowner, which, together with the other terms of sale, will be negotiated between the parties.
 If the value of compensation cannot be agreed, the amount of compensation payable may be determined by the Land Valuation Tribunal.
-Following the compensation and other terms of sale being agreed, a formal agreement is signed by the parties and the land transferred to the Acquiring Authority.
+Following the compensation and other terms of sale being agreed, a formal agreement is signed by the parties and the land is transferred to the Acquiring Authority.

 Where an agreement cannot be reached, the Acquiring Authority may compulsorily acquire the land.
-Every person having any estate or interest in the land may object by appealing to the Environment Court.
+Every person that has any estate or interest in the land may object by appealing to the Environment Court.
 However, the right to object to compulsory acquisition only applies to the land being taken, not the amount of compensation.

 See 8.1 VAT, 8.2 Mitigation of Tax Liability and 8.4 Income Tax Withholding for Foreign Investors regarding taxation on real estate transfers.